sticken88/music-player/README.md

 # music-player
 I just want to create my own music player and radio streamer in python.
-I chosed to use kivy as development framework to build the GUI while GStreamer is used to handle the radio streaming and the songs
+I chosed to use kivy as development framework to build the GUI while GStreamer is used to handle the radio streaming and the songs.

 ## Current Requirements
 - Play local songs.
-- Creatw, modify and reproduce playlists.
+- Create, modify and reproduce playlists.
 - Radio Streaming.

 ### TODO
 - Identify a way to stop radio when a song starts to play and vice versa.
-- Different audios shoud be managed.
-AAC for example.
-Look here: http://gstreamer-devel.966125.n4.nabble.com/how-to-play-the-AAC-audio-by-Gstreamer-td2296882.html

 #### Music player
 - Review LibraryManager.